Securitybits-io/blog.securitybits.io/content/post/2021-05-18-reverse-engineering-an-unknown-digital-protocol.md

 The bruteforce function simply checks the amount of peaks that are registered on the input D13 pin, which corresponds to the array `pins[n]`.
 If the `pin[peak] is 0` try the pin in `candidates[peak]` in this case, it starts by sending a peak out on pin D2.
 If the hit missed, the function `miss()` will increase `candidates[peak]` with one, so that the next time the program registers the same peak it will try pin D3.
 If however the peak would be a hit, the method `hit()` will be called and register pin D2 into the `pins[n]` table to be remembered for the future identical number of peaks.

-{{< image classes="fancybox center" src="/img/posts/2021/05/reverse-engineering-an-unknown-digital-protocol/bruteforce.png" title="Console of the microcontroller which are performing the bruteforce" >}}
+{{< image classes="fancybox center" src="/img/posts/2021/05/reverse-engineering-an-unknown-digital-protocol/bruteforce.png" title="Console of the microcontroller which is performing the bruteforce" >}}

 Running the code should eventually bruteforce each pin position, and print the flag in your terminal connected to the target!